 la manzana, la calabaza, el árbol, la hoja, la ardilla, el pájaro, el pavo, la chaqueta, el suéter, fútbol americano and others.

-The complete packet has 2 I Spy activities, 4 readings with pictograms using the vocabulary from the I Spy games and 4 readings with choice comprehension questions.
+The free packet has 2 I Spy activities, 4 readings with pictograms using the vocabulary from the I Spy games and 4 readings with choice comprehension questions.

-Get the complete El otoño Fall I Spy and Reading Activities packet here.
+Get the El otoño Fall I Spy and Reading Activities packet here.

 I love fall and all the fall learning we can do with kids.
 What are your favorite fall activities for children learning Spanish?
 We’d love to hear from you!